Search Engine Optimization and Social Media Marketing Consultant, Blogger

 July 31, 2013

 India is one of the fastest developing countries in the world.
 The whole world now admits that India is a rising superpower.
 Its economy is booming and its army with nuclear weapons is one of the best in the world.
-But in recent times, India itself has become the news headlines and got special attentions from both national and international media for all the wrong reasons.
-The media was very keen to project a general view that women were not safe in India especially in the national capital.
+But in recent times, India itself has become the news headlines and got special attention from both national and international media for all the wrong reasons.
+The media was very keen to project a general view that women were not safe in India, especially in the national capital.
 I think that perception has not been changed yet.
-New Delhi came under spotlight since the infamous Delhi gang rape which took place on 16th December 2012.
+New Delhi came under the spotlight since the infamous Delhi gang rape which took place on 16th December 2012.
 It was not the first time that a rape and murder happened in India but the magnitude of inhuman characteristics and the brutality shown by the 6 perpetrators to the victims, made the people of India and abroad very very shocked and furious.
-The perpetrators committed that heinous crime in a moving bus without any remorse and tried to make sure that the victim won’t survive to be able to bring them to justice.
-Victim’s male companion was also beaten severely by them with an intention to murder him.
+The perpetrators committed that heinous crime in a moving bus without any remorse and tried to make sure that the victim wouldn’t survive to be able to bring them to justice.
+The victim’s male companion was also beaten severely by them with the intention to murder him.
 Then both of them were thrown out of the bus and left alongside the road.
 They were later rescued and hospitalised by the Delhi police.
-The male victim survived but sensing the deteriorating critical condition of that rape victim, the doctors and the govt. of India transferred her to the Mount Elizabeth Hospital in Singapore.
+The male victim survived but sensing the deteriorating critical condition of that rape victim, the doctors, and the govt. of India transferred her to the Mount Elizabeth Hospital in Singapore.
 But on 28th December 2012, she lost her last fight and breathed her last.
-Police apprehended all the 6 perpetrators of which one was still juvenile.
+Police apprehended all 6 perpetrators of which one was still juvenile.
 The main accused Ram Singh later found dead in police custody.
 This gang rape case is now sub judice in Indian courts.

 On 21st December 2012, the young men and women of India erupted and formed a large protest around the India Gate in New Delhi.
 The protesters clashed with the police in large numbers as they were trying to move close to the Parliament and the residence of the President of India.
 The outrage never stopped there but spread all over India.
 We also felt the heat in Kolkata as the city also expressed solidarity and joined the protests.
-Earlier we have also seen this kind of large protests in India especially in New Delhi in support of the introduction of strong “Jan Lokpal Bill” led by Shri Anna Hazare.
-All those big protests were spontaneous in nature and occurred without any political colour or support but
+Earlier we have also seen these kinds of large protests in India especially in New Delhi in support of the introduction of a strong “Jan Lokpal Bill” led by Shri Anna Hazare.
+All those big protests were spontaneous and occurred without any political colour or support but organised by the non-political organisations and mostly by the youth of India.
+Without the participation of Indian youth in large numbers, these kinds of non-political protests and movements for social cause and justice might never happen in India.
+How many grievances towards our system and society were accumulated in the minds of the youth of India, the whole world came to know and was surprised to see the scale of the protests and movements that took place in India.
+Young generations of this era now want to change their surrounding socioeconomic structures and live without any social or religious prejudice.
+Although we have progressed in economy, education, health, and other fields deep inside our social structure, we almost remained the same in the last thousands of years.

 Satyajit Ray: A true inspirational human being and my favourite writer cum movie director